jistok/greenplum-cdc/README.md

     sleep 5
   done
   ```
-* Poll Greenplum (See the "Greenplum poll" tab in the picture):
+* In another terminal/tab, poll Greenplum (See the "Greenplum poll" tab in the picture):
   ```
   while true
   do